devdigital/Dawn/README.md

 ## Dawn.WebApi

 1. Install the [Dawn.WebApi](https://www.nuget.org/packages/Dawn.WebApi/) NuGet package.
-2. Create *IWebApiBootstrapTask* tasks for each section of your bootstrapping process.
+2. Create ordered *IWebApiBootstrapTask* tasks for each step of your API bootstrapping process.
-3. Bootstrap from your OWIN startup class with the *WebApiBootstrapper*, specifying the order of the bootstrapping tasks.
+3. Bootstrap from your API OWIN bootstrapping task with the *WebApiBootstrapper*, providing an instance of an *HttpConfiguration*.

 **Example API Bootstrapper**